riscv-admin/uarch-side-channels/TGs_init/security_domains/Secdom_init.md

 4. A proof-of-concept implementation.
 5. A test strategy guide, including a test suite for common covert channels.

 ## Charter proposal

 Timing covert channels are used to exfiltrate confidential data using microarchitectural states as a medium for communications.
 These channels are particularly relevant in the context of microarchitectural attacks such as Spectre and Meltdown.

-The security domains task group (proposed short name: secdom TG) will define a small ISA extension to prevent malicious covert channels.
-More precisely, we will introduce a notion of security domains.
-Covert channels must be prevented across security domains by adapting the microarchitecture.
-Security domains allow the application logic to formally define microarchitectural isolation constrains that must be enforced by the hardware.
+The Microarchitecture Side-Channel Resistant Instruction Spans Task Group (proposed short name: uSCR-IS TG) will define a small ISA extension to prevent malicious covert channels.
+More precisely, we will introduce a notion of side-channel resistant instruction spans, such that covert channels can be prevented across instruction spans by adapting the microarchitecture.
+Introducing instruction spans as an architectural feature makes it possible for higher-level program logic to declare that a sequence of instructions should be microarchitecturally isolated within a larger instruction stream (for example, a span of instructions that implement a cryptographic operation may be isolated to protect against side-channel attacks).
+The proposed RISC-V uSCR-IS TG will collaborate to produce:

+1. A small ISA extension.
+2. A security guide: defining threat models, developing rationale, etc. -> intended for security engineers.
+3. An implementation guide, focusing on the principles of microarchitecture design that enable protection against covert channels. -> intended for hardware engineers.
-The TG will develop an ISA specification, a security guide, an implementation guide, a proof-of-concept implementation including both a prototype RISC-V core and compiler, and a test suite for common covert channels.
+4. A proof-of-concept implementation, including both a prototype RISC-V core and compiler managing the necessary intrinsics.
+5. A test strategy guide, including a test suite for common covert channels.

+The TG will work with the appropriate Priv/Unpriv ISA committee, Architecture Review Committee, and Security HC to determine which parts of the work should follow the standard ISA specification process, Fast Track process, or non-ISA process, and how other recent policy or process changes may apply (such as the discussion around the use of hint instructions in CFI).